For JD/Tax LLM Student with Tax Background, Loyola an Obvious Choice

-Loyola also offered him a Joint JD/Tax LLM Program, unique among U.S. law school curricula – students obtain both degrees within just three years and graduate practice-ready in the field.
+Loyola also offered him a Joint JD/Tax LLM Program, unique among U.S. law school curricula.
+Its students obtain both degrees within just three years and graduate practice-ready in the field.

 Unlike most LLM students, Fernandez hopes to focus on tax litigation when he goes into practice.
-He is a member of Loyola’s nationally ranked mock trial program, the Byrne Trial Advocacy Team.
-Last year, he won the Leesfield Law Student Scholarship presented by the national trial lawyer group, the American Association for Justice.
+He is a member of Loyola’s nationally ranked mock trial program, the Byrne Trial Advocacy Team, which made it to the regional championships this year.